Vishuis

 What is Fish House?

 Fish House is planned as a community centre alongside the harbour.
-Fish House has several objectives.
-It will provide support for small businesses; a visitors’ centre for the town; and a heritage centre.
-The Cape Agulhas Municipality, the Waenhuiskrans Vissersunie and the Trust worked together to make Fish House possible.
+It has several objectives: It will support small businesses, be a visitors’ centre for the town, and be a heritage centre.
+The Cape Agulhas Municipality, the Waenhuiskrans Vissersunie, and the Trust worked together to make Fish House possible.

-Research and estimations show that only ten percent of the people who visit the Waenhuiskrans nature reserve and the cave also visit the historic fishing village.
-For many years, neighbourhoods were separated by buffer zones of open land, such as that between the harbour and the village.
+Research and estimations show that only ten per cent of the people who visit the Waenhuiskrans nature reserve and the cave also visit the historic fishing village.
+For many years, neighbourhoods were separated by buffer zones of open land.
 Fish House is planned to be a bridge between people, across the buffers of the past.

-At Fish House, visitors will be able to get information on small businesses, activities in the fishing community and general information on the town and the environment.
+At Fish House, visitors can find information on small businesses, community activities, and general information about the town and the environment.

-Fish House, the recently restored Fishermen Union’s hall, as well as the planned upgrading of the harbour, could lead to further projects for renewal.
-This can become a new growth point in Cape Agulhas.
+Fish House, the Fishermen’s Union hall, and an upgraded harbour could lead to further renewal projects and be a new growth point in Cape Agulhas.

 Who will operate Fish House?

-People from the community may apply to manage the whole of Fish House or some of the services only.
+People from the community may apply to manage the whole of Fish House or some services only.
 Applications will be considered by an independent panel, which will include specialists.
-The trust will provide assistance in advance for people from the community who wish to submit an application.
-People who have businesses already as well as people who have never owned one before, may apply.
+The Union and the Trust will assist community members who wish to apply in advance.
 People may apply as individuals or as a group.
-New or old residents may submit an application.
-An important condition is that residents of the fishing community should have a significant share and advantage in any application.
-Fish House is meant to be a benefit for the community.
+Residents should have a significant share and advantage in any application, as Fish House is meant to benefit the community.

-Fish House was discussed at several public meetings and was approved at various annual general meetings of the Fisherman’s Union.
-An environmental impact study and related public processes were undertaken by an independent team of consultants.
-Various divisions and departments of the national and provincial governments, as well as the heritage agencies SAHRA and Heritage West-ern Cape gave their approval to the project.
-Final approval for the building of Fish House was ob-tained from the Department of Environmental Affairs and Planning of the Western Cape Govern-ment and the Cape Agulhas Municipality.
+Fish House was discussed at many public meetings and was approved at various annual general meetings of the Union.
+Independent consultants undertook an environmental impact study and the required public participation processes.
+National and provincial governmental departments and the heritage agencies, SAHRA and Heritage Western Cape, approved the project.
+Final approval for the building of Fish House was obtained from the Department of Environmental Affairs and Planning of the Western Cape Government and the Cape Agulhas Municipality.

 What is happening with Fish House now?